thehambeard/WrathScalingItemDCs/README.md

 This mod is SAVE SAFE.
 It can be added and removed at anytime and will not break your game.

-Adds a few options to increase the base DCs of Weapons and Armors (will expand to other items later)
+Adds a few options to increase the base DCs of equipment.

 Options:
   * Flat.
 This will increase all DCs by a flat set amount.
 If you want all DCs 10 higher then set amount to 10.
   * Percentage.
 This will increase all DCs by a percentage.
 If you want all DCs 10% higher then set amount to .1.